jesseough97/atmel/wolfcrypt_test/README.md

 The Atmel ATECC508A chips come from the factory un-programmed and need to be provisioned.
 Atmel provided us code as reference which exists in `cryptoauthlib/certs/provision.c`.
 The function is `atcatls_device_provision` and can be called more than once.
 If the device is not provisioned it will set it up with default slot settings.
 If its already provisioned it will skip.

+Install the ATECC508A to EXT2 or EXT3 and the WINC1500 to EXT1.
+ATECC508A is configured to use I2C bus 2 on PTA8/PTA9.

 The programming interface is SWD.
 The SAMD21 Xplained Pro board has a built in J-Link programmer.

 You can configure your UART port in "config/conf_uart_serial.h" as either the UART at EXT2/EXT3 (PTB11 and PTB10 - default) or the EDBG CDC UART.
 The default baud rate is 115200.
 Use terminal software such as CoolTerm or Putty to interface to the console.